How Much is a Locksmith?

 His response, “I’m not sure either, thank you for taking my call.”

 It’s an interesting phenomenon in the locksmith trade.
 It takes incredible skill and training to get to the point where we can perform services quickly, but the better we get, the less our skills are appreciated.
+How much a locksmith costs is a function of that training but the better trained a locksmith is, the less people want to pay.

 “But your shop is right down the street.”